Eric Feldt: Post War

 Feldt and Long were both present at the opening of the Coastwatchers Memorial Lighthouse at Madang in 1959.
-Feldt gave an emotional speech before unveiling a plaque at the base of the lighthouse which held the names of the thirty-six men who had given their lives.
+Feldt unveiled the plaque at the base of the lighthouse which held the names of the thirty-six men who had given their lives.

 On a visit to Australia in 1954, Admiral Halsely expressed his thanks and recognition of the role played by Feldt and his Coastwatchers and by saying "I could get down on my knees every night and thank God for Commander Eric Feldt."

-Despite this, Feldt’s sole award was to be an OBE in 1944 as Australians received British honours at this time.
-No award officially recognising his contribution was given by the United States.
+Feldt was awarded an OBE in 1944, as Australians received British honours at this time.

 Eric Feldt died of a heart attack on 14 March 1968 in New Farm, Brisbane.
 He was cremated and his ashes scattered into the sea off the Coastwatchers Memorial Lighthouse at Madang.